LeoGamaJ/LeoGamaJ/README.md

 - 🌱 Graduated in **Systems Analysis and Development and I have IT Support certificate by Grow with Google.**

-- 📝 I’m looking to collaborate on **Python, SQL, Google Cloud, HTML, CSS e Linux.**
+- 📝 I’m looking to collaborate on **Python, SQL, Google Cloud, HTML, CSS, Linux e Git.**
 - 💬 I regularly write articles on [Data Future](https://dtfuture.com.br)
 - 📫 How to reach me **leogama.j1@gmail.com**